 The communication objective is to learn how to play the Sound of Music.
-The target audience is people who are interested in learning the song, regardless the age, demographic, gender, income etc. There is not much story-telling in show-and-tell content, but you can choose to show how to play the same music using various different techniques: by hand or by software.
+The target audience is people who are interested in learning the song, regardless of the age, demographic, gender, income etc. There is not much story-telling in show-and-tell content, but you can choose to show how to play the same music using various different techniques: by hand or by software.
 Some of which will resonate better with different users.
 Again, that’s a creative choice, but can be guided by the content creator’s personal preference, research or your targeted users.

 Localize, translate and customize content

 Written content such as blogs, white papers, and web copy tend to require translation for local needs.
 Translation can’t be taken lightly when you create winning and scaleable content for global marketing.
 Machine translation is the last resort if you have no or a very small budget.
 If you do use machine translation, your local teams will need to proofread and edit.
 Sometimes direct translation is not enough, it may require the same topic to be rewritten or localized.
-However, the decision is largely determined by team’s budget and local knowledge.
+However, the decision is largely determined by a team’s budget and local knowledge.

 Create Winning and Scaleable Content for Global Marketing

-It’s challenging to create winning and scaleable content for global marketing.
+It’s challenging to create a winning and scaleable content for global marketing.
 It requires strategic planning and resources to scale effectively to different regions.
 Collaboration between headquarters and local teams is essential, as is selecting appropriate storylines, creative approaches, and formats.